Daniel249/SB/README.md

 Otherwise textures will reset to defaults*

 A texture consists of an ASCII Art image, and a name or key
-Images are delimited by a '//' (double slash) above and below them, and are customizable without restraint
+Images are delimited by a '//' (double slash) above and below them, and are customizable without constraint
 Names/keys are hard coded into the game and only their assigned image can be changed

 To change the image assigned to a name/key, simply transport the name/key to the right of the '//' above the desired image